01 of 06

 02 of 06

 Modern Hollywood Boulevard

 Most of the attractions on Hollywood Boulevard are near the intersection of Hollywood and Highland, with nightclubs and restaurants scattered loosely down the street to another cluster at Hollywood and Vine.
-In 2009, the W Hotel opened at Hollywood and Vine across from the 1930 Pantages Theatre, bringing a new nightclub and restaurant to join the longstanding Avalon nightclub in the Palace Theatre Building and other revolving-name clubs in the area.
-Also visible from the intersection of Hollywood & Vine is the iconic Capitol Records Building, just north on Vine Street.
+In 2009, the W Hotel opened at Hollywood and Vine across from the 1930 Pantages Theatre, bringing a new nightclub and restaurant to join the longstanding Avalon nightclub in the Palace Theatre Building.
+Visible from the intersection of Hollywood & Vine is the iconic Capitol Records Building, just north on Vine Street.

-East, beyond where the Walk of Fame ends at Gower, Hollywood Boulevard passes through Thai Town and Little Armenia, both home to some great budget ethnic food.Continue to 3 of 6 below.
+Further east of Gower Street, where the Walk of Fame ends, Hollywood Boulevard passes through Thai Town and Little Armenia, both home to some great budget ethnic food.Continue to 3 of 6 below.

 03 of 06

 Hollywood Boulevard Nightlife

 The revitalization of the area brought the opening of nightclubs and restaurants, many co-owned by Hollywood celebrities, alongside the ubiquitous lingerie shops on Hollywood Boulevard.
 Doormen (and women) at Hollywood hot spots keep tight control of who passes the velvet ropes.Continue to 4 of 6 below.